atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 1
 In CONTINUATION.
 I Lady Huxley is jusl gone, — She has lest nothing unsaid to vindicate her brother, and to prevail on me to pardon him; to pardon him, is I will not accept of him. — I begged to be excused talking of, or listening to a Subject which gives me but too much disturbance.
-“Only tell me that you forgive him, lady Charlotte, ” Said Sire, at last, “you need not be apprehensive of his taking advantage of Such a Savour, ” added Sire, Sobbing while She Spoke, “my pool Charles will not live to osfend you again.”
+"Only tell me that you forgive him, lady Charlotte, " Said Sire, at last, "you need not be apprehensive of his taking advantage of Such a Savour, " added Sire, Sobbing while She Spoke, "my pool Charles will not live to osfend you again."
 Will you condemn me, my dear Blomer, if I asture you that my tears Slowed as fast as her’s. -- The man whom I loved with the greatesl Sincerity, lies at the point of death, on my account — So they would persuade me to believe. -- Cani be unasteued at Such horrid intelligence!
-“If that is the case, then, my lady, ” replied I, “anything I can Say, will have no estedt upon him.
+"If that is the case, then, my lady, " replied I, "anything I can Say, will have no estedt upon him.
-— -- -- cease then in pity to me, to mention a man, whose deviation from the path of honour I must ever lament.”
+— -- -- cease then in pity to me, to mention a man, whose deviation from the path of honour I must ever lament."
 With these words I left her abruptly. -- 1 could not, any longer, Support a conversation, which tore my heart in pieces. -- -- It has. made me completely